-Their study gives new insight into the swirling flow of iron 2800 kilometers below the planet’s surface and how it has influenced the movement of the magnetic field during the past hundred thousand years.
+Their study gives new insight into the swirling flow of iron 2,800 kilometers (1,700 miles) below the planet’s surface and how it has influenced the movement of the magnetic field during the past hundred thousand years.

 Our magnetic field is generated and maintained by a convective flow of molten metal that forms the Earth’s outer core.
 Motion of the liquid iron creates the electric currents that power the field, which not only helps guide navigational systems but also helps shield us from harmful extraterrestrial radiation and hold our atmosphere in place.

 The magnetic field is constantly changing.
 Satellites now provide new means to measure and track its current shifts but the field existed long before the invention of human-made recording devices.
 To capture the evolution of the field back through geological time scientists analyze the magnetic fields recorded by sediments, lava flows, and human-made artifacts.
 Accurately tracking the signal from Earth’s core field is extremely challenging and so the rates of field change estimated by these types of analysis are still debated.